ikzelf/zbxdb/README.md

 zbxdb also keeps track of the used queries. zbxdb executes queries and expects them to return a valid zabbix_key and values.
 The zabbix_key that the queries return should be known in zabbix in your zabbix_host(or be discovered by a preceding lld query in a * discover * section)

-If a database goes down, zbxdb will try to reconnect until killed.
+If a database goes down, zbxdb will try to reconnect until killed or the cfg file is removed.
 When a new connection is tried, zbxdb reads the config file, just in case there was a change.
 If a checks file in use is changed, zbxdb re-reads the file and logs about this.

 zbxdb's time is mostly spent sleeping.
 It wakes-up every minute and checks if a section has to be executed or not.
 Every section contains a minutes: X parameter that